charlesgohck/portfolioblogv3/posts/career2yearmark.md

 With the fast pace at which technology changes, I must continuously upgrade myself.
 Within the company and my team, I look for opportunities to learn skills relevant to my role and domain knowledge (in this case, infrastructure automation) required to understand everything end-to-end fully.
 Besides expanding my Computer Science and Software Engineering knowledge with the OMSCS program, I'm also pursuing side projects that I am interested in, and this blog is one of them.
 In doing so, I can learn new trending technologies like NextJS and automated cloud deployment pipelines.

 Finally, it is too easy to think about the past and what I could have or should have done or worry about what is to come in the future.
 I constantly remind myself that it is healthier and more productive to appreciate everything and everyone that has come my way.

-> *"If you are depressed, you are living in the past.
-If you are anxious, you are living in the future.
-If you are at peace, you are living in the present."* - Lao Tzu.